Manasvi-25/Manasvi-25/README.md

 Current Progress:
-– Built a working stopwatch with start/stop/reset and a clean Swing interface – Working on adding Pomodoro mode and a simple task planner – Focused on making the UX warm, personal, and not robotic
+– Built a working stopwatch with start/stop/reset and a clean Swing interface

+–Working on adding Pomodoro mode and a simple task planner

+– Focused on making the UX warm, personal, and not robotic

 Curious?
 Check out the project here: https://github.com/Manasvi-25/WorkTimely